top of page

 It can be as many as 50% of patients with chronic disease don't adhere to treatment (Rich, 2015), therefore fail to get full benefit of medication.
 More concerning is "a third of patients may be taking medication in a manner that posed a serious threat to their health."

 Finally any health plan can partially or completely collapse if stuff gets in the way.
 When put under stress our bodies are affected by stress hormones that can increase chronic pain or impact our blood sugar levels.
-The action of excessive stress is to prepare us for fight or flight and the when happens one of the changes is an increase in blood pressure.
+The action of excessive stress is to prepare us for fight or flight and when that happens one of the changes is an increase in blood pressure.

 References